HarshGami/Clock_app/README.md

 ### You can see webapp at [Clock App](https://harshgami.github.io/Clock_webapp/).

-In this webapp, I used basics of HTML, CSS and Javacript.
+In this webapp, I used basics of HTML, CSS and JavaScript.
-This webapp is responsive.
+This webapp is Responsive.

-You can see time by **Analog** as well as by digital clock.
+You can see time by **Analog** as well as by Digital clock.

 You can also see time of different **Time Zone**.